Infiniti’s certified pre-owned program explained

 How good is Infiniti’s CPO warranty?

-Your certified pre-owned Infiniti will come with one of two warranties.
-The main difference between the two is the mileage — one has unlimited miles, while the other lasts for 75,000 miles.
-Both warranties provide bumper-to-bumper coverage, meaning virtually every car part will be guaranteed against factory defects.
-The only exceptions to bumper-to-bumper coverage are usually gaskets, cosmetics and routine wear-and-tear parts (such as brake pads or wiper blades).
+Your certified pre-owned Infiniti includes one of two warranties.
+The main difference between the two is the mileage limit — one has unlimited miles, the other lasts for 75,000 miles.
+Both warranties provide bumper-to-bumper coverage, meaning virtually every car part is guaranteed against factory defects.
+The only exceptions to bumper-to-bumper coverage are usually gaskets, cosmetic issues and routine wear-and-tear parts like brake pads or wiper blades.

 “It’s usually up to the service department,” a representative told us.
 “They’ll consider the model, the engine and the maintenance record, and if the car has a high lifetime expectancy, they’ll come to us and say, ‘Hey, this one’s good for unlimited’ or, ‘Hey, this one’s good for 75.’”